AaronFeng753/Waifu2x-Extension/README.md

 # Donate

-## If this extension helps you, you are welcome to donate to support developers.
+## If this extension helps you, please donate to support developers.

 ![donate](/donate.jpg)